 - Design Verification planning and implementation

 - ASIC and FPGA design

 - Scripting for design process automation

 Experienced team leader, designer, trainer, and problem solver in ASIC and FPGA design and verification.

 - IEEE 1076 VHDL Working Group Chair

-- Developed Open Source VHDL Verification Methodology (OSVVM), the #1 VHDL FPGA Verification Methodology
+- Developed Open Source VHDL Verification Methodology (OSVVM), a leading VHDL FPGA Verification Methodology

-- Team member, problem solver, and Trainer (VHDL simulation, synthesis, and methodology) for Lockheed Sanders in their development of 22 ASICs for the F22 program.
+- Team member, problem solver, and Trainer (VHDL coding and methodology) for Lockheed Sanders in their development of 22 ASICs for the F22 program.